Streatham Common railway station: Opening and renaming

-The station was opened on 1 December 1862, then named Greyhound Lane station; however all reports of an 1863 accident in The Times newspaper refer to it occurring near "Streatham-common station", and it has been officially known by the latter name since 1870.
+The station was opened on 1 December 1862, and named Greyhound Lane station.
+All reports of an 1863 accident in The Times newspaper, however, refer to it occurring near "Streatham-common station", and it has been officially known by the latter name since 1870.

 Fatal accident

-On 29 May 1863 the 5:00 p.m.
-Brighton express train derailed near the station.
+On 29 May 1863 the 5pm Brighton express train derailed near the station.
 The train was carrying two companies of the 2nd Battalion Grenadier Guards, 150 men in all, returning from the rifle range at Eastbourne along with other civilian passengers.

-As the train entered the curved track leading into the station complex it derailed, causing the carriages to catapult over the locomotive and its boiler to explode with such force that the driver and fireman were thrown into a nearby field.
+As the train entered the curved track leading into the station complex, it derailed, causing the carriages to catapult over the locomotive and its boiler to explode with such force that the driver and fireman were thrown into a nearby field.
 The locomotive and carriages came to rest at the bottom of the embankment adjacent to the track.

 Three people, Eliza Chilver, Private Charles Stone, and Private George Blundin were killed on impact.
 A fourth, John Salmon the engine driver, subsequently died of his injuries.
 In total 59 people were injured, 36 of whom were Guardsmen.
 Many of those hurt suffered life changing injuries, including amputations, and third degree burns.

-As the accident involved a troop train it received considerable press coverage, The British Newspaper Archive lists 260 articles on the subject, but many of these are syndicated versions of articles produced by the London newspapers.
+As the accident involved a troop train it received considerable press coverage.
+The British Newspaper Archive lists 260 articles on the subject, but many of these are syndicated versions of articles produced by the London newspapers.
 The Times (London) noted in its 4 July 1863 edition that "Had it been Sydney Smith's famous bishop who had been maimed in this sad accident, greater interest could hardly have been excited in the minds of the public."
-In all eight articles appeared in The Times newspaper between 30 May and 2 July 1863.
+In all, eight articles appeared in The Times newspaper between 30 May and 2 July 1863.

-Queen Victoria sent a telegram of condolence to the Grenadier Guards, and the Prince of Wales regularly sent messengers to the Hospitals caring for the wounded enquiring about their condition.
+Queen Victoria sent a telegram of condolence to the Grenadier Guards, and the Prince of Wales regularly sent messengers to the hospitals caring for the wounded, enquiring about their condition.

 An inquest began in June 1863 at the Pied Bull public house on Streatham High Road, which concluded on 1 July 1863.
-The inquest jury returned the following verdict "The deceased persons severally came by their deaths from accident, and we, the jury, are of the opinion that it was attributable to the high speed at which the express trains run over the line from Croydon to Victoria.
+The inquest jury returned the following verdict: "The deceased persons severally came by their deaths from accident, and we, the jury, are of the opinion that it was attributable to the high speed at which the express trains run over the line from Croydon to Victoria.
 The jury would urge the directors of the London and Brighton company the necessity of allowing more time for the performance of the journey, and that careful attention should be given to the coupling of the trains."